uchicago-cs/cmsc22000/website/hw/hw1.rst

-   *did* use ``git add`` previously with ``README.md`` (which is why Git is “tracking” that file), but we have not run ``git add`` since our last commit, which means the change we made to ``README.md`` is not currently going to be included in any commit.
+   *did* use ``git add`` previously with ``README.md`` (which is why Git is “tracking” that file), but we have not run ``git add`` since our last commit, which means the change we made to ``README.md`` is not currently scheduled to be included in any commit.
 Remember: committing is a two-step process (you ``git add`` the files that will be part of the commit, and then you create the commit).

--  ``Untracked files``: This is a list of files that Git has found in the same directory as your repository, but which Git isn’t keeping track of.
+-  ``Untracked files``: This is a list of files that Git has found in the same directory as your repository, but which Git isn’t tracking.

 .. warning::